National Expansion of Vitality Arts

 American Alliance of Museums

-The American Alliance of Museums commissioned a major report entitled “Museums and Creative Aging: A Healthful Partnership,” which was released in 2021.
+In May 2025, E.A.
+Michelson Philanthropy awarded two grants to the American Alliance of Museums (AAM) in the amounts of $243,000 to raise awareness at the 2026 Annual Meeting and Museum Expo about creative aging programming in museums and also $405,000 toward the support of a new AAM planned initiative of developing the Leadership Institute.
+The institute will launch in 2026 as an intensive learning experience for museum directors and CEOs, filling a demand for senior leadership training.
+Released in 2021 and funded by E.A.
+Michelson Philanthropy, AAM commissioned a major report entitled “Museums and Creative Aging: A Healthful Partnership.”
 The report calls on museums of all kinds to develop creative aging programs and combat ageism as “a strategic and ethical imperative.”
 AAM convened a national conference on museums and creative aging and shared extensive case studies of successful programming by museums.
-AAM’s initiative was funded by E.A.
-Michelson Philanthropy.

 National Assembly of State Arts Agencies

-Also in 2021, the National Assembly of State Arts Agencies launched a separate national initiative in creative aging.
+In May 2025, E.A.
+Michelson Philanthropy awarded $3,140,000 to the National Assembly of State Arts Agencies (NASAA) in support of the 2025-2027 initiative “Creative Aging Creative Futures.”
+The funds will be directed toward: 1.
+Direct funding to SAAs to establish, enhance and integrate creative aging initiatives 2.
+NASAA support activities for SAAs and 3.
+Issue elevation of creative aging.
+Also in 2021, NASAA launched a separate national initiative in creative aging which ended in 2023.
 With financial support, NASAA awarded $1,457,000 in grant funding to 36 state arts agencies across the country to grow their creative aging programs, practices and partnerships.

 Untapped Opportunity: Older Americans & The Arts